 Internet Safety Day

 We learned all about the importance of staying safe online.
 Our local community policeman PC.
-Grierson came into talk to us about our knowledge, about the dangers and the things that we could do to stay safe.
+Grierson came into talk to us about our knowledge and about the dangers as well as inform us of how we can stay safe.

 Families of The Nancy Glen

 We wanted to join in the support for the families of the men from Tarbet who are believed to have died on Loch Fyne and contribute effectively.
 We chose to bake some cakes at home and bring them in to sell.
 We shared leaflets along the Nature Trail and advertised on Facebook.
 We baked with the support of our families at home and brought cakes to sell for donations outside the school.
 Two ladies drove all the Bunessan to donate and came in to congratulate us for supporting a neighbouring community.
 We had sold all of our cakes by lunch time and raised a grand total of £200.
 We received further donations to bring our total to £216 even though there were no cakes left!
 Well done and thanks to everyone involved we really appreciated the support.
 Also well done to Ella who raised money before the event by baking and selling cakes in Java at Craignure.